 The Interpretation section of this guidance outlines FSRA's principles for recovery planning including underwriting practices, risk controls, and oversight practices at CUs.
-This guidance supplements other FSRA by-laws, rules, and guidance, and should be read and interpreted in conjunction with other FSRA guidance, rules and applicable provisions of the Act and Ontario Regulation 237/09 (the Regulation).
+This guidance also supplements other FSRA by-laws, rules, and guidance, and should be read and interpreted in conjunction with other FSRA guidance, rules and applicable provisions of the Act and Ontario Regulation 237/09 (the Regulation).

-The Approach section of this guidance describes how FSRA will assess CUs' adherence to the principles set out in the Interpretation.
+The Approach section of this guidance describes how FSRA will assess CUs' adherence to the principles set out in the Interpretation section.

-This Guidance promotes high standards of business conduct for CUs and the stability of the CU sector in Ontario.
-These outcomes are consistent with a number of FSRA's statutory objects, as set out in the Financial Services Regulatory Authority of Ontario Act, 2016 (the FSRA Act)4,:
+This Guidance promotes high standards of business conduct specifically for CUs and the stability of the CU sector in Ontario in general.
+These outcomes are consistent with a number of FSRA's statutory objects, as set out in the Financial Services Regulatory Authority of Ontario Act, 2016 (the FSRA Act)4:

-- a) to promote high standards of business conduct; - b) to foster strong, sustainable, competitive, and innovative financial services sectors; and - c) to promote and otherwise contribute to the stability of the credit union sector in Ontario with due regard to the need to allow credit unions to compete effectively while taking reasonable risks. - d) to pursue the objects of persons having deposits with credit unions and in such manner as will minimize the exposure of the Deposit Insurance Reserve Fund to loss.
+- a) To promote high standards of business conduct. - b) To foster strong, sustainable, competitive, and innovative financial services sectors. - c) To promote and otherwise contribute to the stability of the credit union sector in Ontario with due regard to the need to allow credit unions to compete effectively while taking reasonable risks. - d) To pursue the objects for the benefit of persons having deposits with credit unions and in such manner as will minimize the exposure of the Deposit Insurance Reserve Fund to loss.